leqiao/ADSCF/README.md

 Le Qiao (<le.qiao@uni-mainz.de>)
 Marios Giannakou (<mgiannak@uni-mainz.de>)
 Friederike Schmid (<friederike.schmid@uni-mainz.de>)
-Johannes Gutenberg-Universität Mainz, Institue of Physics, Schmid group
+Johannes Gutenberg-Universität Mainz, Institute of Physics, Schmid group

 ADSCF is an open-source code package provided free of charge: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 The GNU General Public License is available at <https://www.gnu.org/licenses/>.